Cryptonaut77/poker-ledger-backend/README.md

 4. Delete any saved game permanently by tapping "Delete Game" in the expanded view

 ## Recent Updates

+### QR Code Sharing (Dec 8, 2024)
+Added QR code generation for easy game sharing:
+- **QR Code button**: Toggle to display/hide a scannable QR code on the Share Game screen
+- **Instant access**: Team members can scan the QR code to get the share code
+- **Clean design**: QR code displays on a white background for optimal scanning
+- **Easy toggle**: Tap "QR Code" button to show, tap "Hide QR" to dismiss
+- Located in the Share Game screen alongside Copy and Share buttons

+### Centered Bottom Buttons (Dec 8, 2024)
+Improved button positioning on Players screen:
+- **Buy In and Cash Out buttons** now centered at bottom of screen
+- Prevents overlap with edit icons when player list is full
+- Better visual balance and accessibility

 ### Network Status Banner (Dec 6, 2024)
 Added a visual indicator for connection issues: